Living with eczema has probably made you go back and forth looking for answers on how to control this common condition many times.

 Depending on the severity of the condition, this can frequently result in blisters or “weeping” of the cracked skin.

-If the irritant that causes this type of eczema is known, then avoiding this particular substance will effect a cure.
+If the irritant that causes this type of eczema is known, then avoiding this particular substance will affect a cure.

 1. Avocado Oil